This two-semester program is geared to students who want to

 All students will be informed of updated immigration policies during the fall semester and will be supported by staff in SLC and at the U Asia Campus.
-All Global LEAP students are required provide proof of vaccination against COVID-19 prior to traveling to South Korea.
-Vaccinated travels are not required to quarantine.
+All Global LEAP students are required to provide proof of vaccination against COVID-19 prior to traveling to South Korea.
+Vaccinated travelers are not required to quarantine.

 We are aware that the landscape of international travel safety in the wake of COVID-19 has changed dramatically.
-The processes used to understand and mitigate risks associated with international travel for any specific individual or foreign location are dynamic and complex, and continue to evolve as we learn more about global responses to COVID-19.
-The University of Utah actively monitors the landscape of travel health & safety risks for all U students participating in international experiences, and works to identify potential risks related to COVID-19 as well as other global health, safety and security factors.
+The processes used to understand and mitigate risks associated with international travel for any specific individual or foreign location are dynamic and complex and continue to evolve as we learn more about global responses to COVID-19.
+The University of Utah actively monitors the landscape of travel health & safety risks for all U students participating in international experiences and works to identify potential risks related to COVID-19 as well as other global health, safety, and security factors.

 Most University of Utah scholarships can be used at the U Asia Campus.
 Contact Randy McCrillis at email@example.com if you have questions about applying your scholarships.

 Students who are interested in enrolling in the Global LEAP course, but are concerned about covering potential costs related to the experience in South Korea, should not let this keep them from applying.
 There are multiple resources and options at the U to cover these costs and we will work with students individually to ensure they are able to participate regardless of their financial need.

 You must be in good academic standing with the University and have a 2.5 or higher GPA in Fall 2022.
 You must have a 70% or better in your Fall 2022 Global LEAP Korea course on November 1 (application deadline).
 Additionally, you will need to complete all parts of your University of Utah Asia Campus: Global LEAP Korea application by the required deadlines.